-In addition, personal data shall not be transferred to a country outside the UK unless that country or territory ensures an adequate level of protection for the rights and freedoms of data subjects in relation to the processing of personal data or where the organisation receiving the data has provided adequate safeguards2.
+In addition, personal data shall not be transferred to a country outside the EEA unless that country or territory ensures an adequate level of protection for the rights and freedoms of data subjects in relation to the processing of personal data as determined by the European Commission or where the organisation receiving the data has provided adequate safeguards.

 This means that individuals' rights must be enforceable and effective legal remedies for individuals must be available following the transfer.
 It may also be possible to transfer data where the data subject has provided explicit consent or for other limited reasons.
-Staff should contact the DPO if they require further assistance with a proposed transfer of personal data outside of the UK.
+Staff should contact the DPO if they require further assistance with a proposed transfer of personal data outside of the EEA.

-2 These may be provided by a legally binding agreement between public authorities or bodies, standard data protection clauses provided by the ICO or certification under an approved mechanism.
+&lt;sup>2 These may be provided by a legally binding agreement between public authorities or bodies, standard data protection clauses provided by the ICO or certification under an approved mechanism.